 1. Line Organization 2.
 Functional Organization 3.
 Line and Staff Organization 4.
 Committee Organization 5.
 Project Organization 6.
 Matrix Organization 7.
 Divisional Structure 8.
 Organic Structure 9.
 Simple Structure 10.
 Network Structure.

-Learn about the Various Types of Organizational Structure
+Various Types of Organizational Structure

 Types of Organizational Structure – Line, Functional, Line and Staff, Committee, Project and Matrix Organization